lsst/ap_verify/doc/lsst.ap.verify/datasets-creation.rst

+.. py:currentmodule:: lsst.ap.verify

 .. _ap-verify-datasets-creation:

 .. _ap-verify-datasets-structure:

 ###########################
-Packaging Data as a Dataset
+Packaging data as a dataset
 ###########################

 :ref:`ap-verify-datasets` is designed to be as generic as possible, and should be able to accommodate any collection of observations so long as the source observatory has an :ref:`observatory interface (obs) package<obs-framework>` in the LSST software stack.